-8. Capacity Need and Budget
+7. Capacity Need and Budget

-Activities under this ESMP will be implemented by the BFL focal person, supervising engineer/staff, and a contractor that will employ workers as mentioned in the contract agreement.
+Activities under this ESMP will be implemented by the BFL focal person, supervising engineer, and a contractor.
+The activity will be carried out following waterhole and saltlick guidelines.
+The budget for this activity is Nu.0.05 million.